Astros pull Ronel Blanco after 7 hitless innings in his bid for historic 2nd no-hitter of the season

 The Houston Astros starter pitched seven no-hit innings against the Detroit Tigers in a bid for his second no-hitter of the season.
 Astros manager Joe Espada then pulled him after 94 pitches with the no-hitter intact.
 The Houston bullpen allowed three hits and a run as the Astros went on to a 4-1 win.

-Blanco previously pitched the first no-hitter of the 2024 season on April 1, a 10-0 win over the Toronto Blue Jays.
-He did so after playing his first two-plus MLB seasons primarily as a reliever.
-He threw 103 pitches including 75 strikeouts in the no-hitter, his first career outing with more than six innings pitched.
-He's since been a regular in Houston's rotation and was two hitless innings on Sunday from becoming the seventh pitcher in MLB history to throw two no-hitters in a single season.
+Blanco pitched the first no-hitter of the 2024 season on April 1, a 10-0 win over the Toronto Blue Jays.
+He did so after spending his first two-plus MLB seasons primarily as a reliever.
+He threw 103 pitches, including 75 strikes in the no-hitter.
+It was his first career outing with more than six innings pitched.
+He has since been a regular in Houston's rotation and was two hitless innings on Sunday from becoming the seventh pitcher in MLB history to throw two no-hitters in a single season.

 Johnny Vander Meer, Allie Reynolds, Virgil Trucks, Nolan Ryan, Roy Halladay and Max Scherzer are the only pitchers in MLB history to achieve the feat.
 Scherzer remains the last with no-hitters thrown against the Pittsburgh Pirates and New York Mets as a starter for the Washington Nationals in 2015.